codacy/chart/docs/infrastructure/microk8s-quickstart.md

 The crucial configuration step is that you must have the codacy-api ingress and backend urls(`codacy-api.ingress.hosts.host`, `global.codacy.url`, and `global.codacy.backendUrl`) properly configured.

-## microk8s-values.yaml
+## values-microk8s.yaml

-Please see [this file] (./microk8s-values.yaml) that you can consider as a starting point to configure your Codacy microk8s installation.
+Please see [this file](../../codacy/values-microk8s.yaml) that you can consider as a starting point to configure your Codacy microk8s installation.